Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 ### Understanding Basic Error Messages

-Before we dive into prompting strategies, let's decode some common error messages you'll encounter:
+Before we dive into prompting strategies, let's get to know some common error messages you'll encounter:

 - **"undefined"**: Usually means you're trying to use a variable that doesn't exist or hasn't been set
 - **"Syntax error"**: There's a typo or structural problem in your code (missing semicolon, unmatched brackets)